Degree: Master of Science

-From evaluating statistics to econometric modeling, our educators teach advanced skills that can be used in the majority of industries.
-Graduates are prepared for sought-after positions in securities, banking, and financial management, and can also apply their skills at general manufacturing and service firms that increasingly rely on the expertise of quantitative analysts.
+From evaluating statistics to econometric modeling, our students learn advanced skills that can be applied across industries.
+Graduates are well positioned for careers in securities, banking, and financial management as well as in general manufacturing and service firms that increasingly rely on the expertise of quantitative analysts.

 “Hiring skilled students who come from institutions like WorldQuant University is a business imperative.”

 Designed by industry experts, WorldQuant University’s program integrates mathematical, statistical, and computer science tools with finance theory in a completely online and collaborative setting.
 Graduates are positioned to excel in today’s highly collaborative, fast-paced, professional environments.

-The two-year program is composed of nine courses as well as a Capstone project and examination.
-Each course is sequentially taught and builds on the previous one.
+The two-year program consists of nine graduate-level courses as well as a Capstone project and examination.
+The courses are sequentially taught and build on one another.
 Taking one course at a time allows you to earn your degree without disrupting your life.

 All courses are delivered online and focus on applied projects.

 The MSc in Financial Engineering is comprised of nine courses as well as a Capstone project and examination.
-Each course has seven week-long modules, followed by a one-week break before the next course starts.
-The course descriptions are provided below.
+Each course consists of seven one-week-long modules with one-week breaks between courses.

 The Financial Markets course serves as an introduction to the field of Financial Engineering.
-It covers foundational topics such as the history of Financial Markets and Insurance; Market Regulation; Money Markets; Bond Markets and Trading, among others.
-The aim of the course is to expand students’ understanding of financial markets, enable them to complete an analysis of market events and ability to perform valuations of financial instruments.
-Additionally, the course will incorporate discussions on recent developments such as High Frequency Trading and the Dodd-Frank Act.
+It covers foundational topics including: The History of Financial Markets and Insurance; Market Regulation; Money Markets; and Bond Markets and Trading.
+The aim of the course is to expand students’ understanding of financial markets, enable them to complete an analysis of market events, and provide students with the skills to perform valuations of financial instruments.
+The course also incorporates discussions on High Frequency Trading and the Dodd-Frank Act.

-This course introduces derivative pricing in discrete time.
-It begins with measure-theoretic probability and stochastic processes, with an emphasis on discrete-time martingales.
-The course also covers modules such as Trading in Discrete-time, The Binomial Model, American Options and Interest Rate Models.
-These ideas are then applied to the pricing of derivatives in discrete time, followed by an introduction to interest rate and credit risk modelling.
-By the end of the course students will have an enhanced understanding of Discrete-time Stochastic Processes, including the language of measure-theoretic probability, define trading strategies in discrete time and create replicating portfolios.
+This course introduces derivative pricing in discrete time, beginning with measure-theoretic probability and stochastic processes with an emphasis on discrete-time martingales.
+The course continues by focusing on concepts of Trading in Discrete-time, The Binomial Model, American Options, and Interest Rate Models.
+These concepts are then applied to the pricing of derivatives in discrete time as a prelude to discussions on interest rate and credit risk modeling.
+By the end of the course, students will have an enhanced comprehension of Discrete-time Stochastic Processes including: understanding the language of measure-theoretic probability, defining trading strategies in discrete time, and creating replicating portfolios.

-This course provides a comprehensive introduction into computational finance, with a key focus on Monte Carlo methods in Python, Option Pricing, as well as Risk Management.
+This course provides a comprehensive introduction to computational finance with a key focus on Monte Carlo Methods in Python, Option Pricing, and Risk Management.
 The Monte Carlo Methods for Options Pricing considers the Pricing of American and Exotic options, whereas the Monte Carlo Methods for risk management considers CVar and Var Simulations.
-The course also delves into Fourier and Local Volatility for option pricing, as well as an overview of Pricing Interest Rate Options such as HJM, SABR and LIBOR.
+The course also delves into Fourier and Local Volatility for option pricing and offers an overview of Pricing Interest Rate Options such as HJM, SABR and LIBOR.

-In the Portfolio Theory and Asset Pricing course, students will be introduced to single-period asset pricing, including the MVP theory, CAPM, SML and CML.
-The course will also cover multi-period asset pricing (Multi-period portfolio theory, CAPM and APT), Active frontiers, Bayesian Portfolio Theory and Indexation.
-Students will further be introduced to Stochastic Dynamic Control, where they will be required to understand and solve HJB equations.
-Closer to the end of the course students will be exposed to Transaction Costs, Incentives, Trading and Market Frictions are also addressed at the end of the course.
+The course introduces students to single-period asset pricing including the MVP theory, CAPM, SML and CML.
+The course also covers multi-period asset pricing (Multi-period portfolio theory, CAPM and APT), Active Frontiers, Bayesian Portfolio Theory and Indexation.
+Students are introduced to Stochastic Dynamic Control, which they will use to understand and solve HJB equations.
+Transaction Costs, Incentives, Trading and Market Frictions are also addressed at the end of the course.

-The Machine Learning course covers the basic concepts of machine learning in finance.
-Students will learn about principles and applications of statistical learning, machine learning and tools therein.
-They will examine feasibility of learning, measures of fit and lift, and a handful of learning paradigms like logistic regression, neural networks, support vector machines, boosting, decision trees, and both supervised and unsupervised learning.
+This course covers the basic concepts of machine learning in finance.
+Students are introduced to principles and applications of statistical learning and machine learning.
+During the course, students examine feasibility of learning, measures of fit and lift, and a number of learning paradigms such as logistic regression, neural networks, support vector machines, boosting, decision trees, and both supervised and unsupervised learning.
 At the end of the course students are also introduced to the latest trends in machine learning in finance.

 The Capstone course is designed to put the students’ knowledge of financial engineering to the test.
-Students will practically apply their knowledge through a capstone project that they will have to plan, develop, document and defend.
-Through this process, students will have the opportunity to develop a Proof of Concept, identify and establish the technology management plan, manage project milestones, as well as write up and present the project.
-The aim of the capstone project course is to ensure that students have met the relevant learning outcomes of the program and are able to apply their learnings to real world situations.
+Students practically apply their understanding of the program content by first developing a Proof of Concept, followed by identifying and establishing a technology management plan, managing project milestones, and writing up and presenting their project.
+The aim of the Capstone Course is to ensure that students have met the relevant learning outcomes of the program and are able to apply their knowledge and skills to real-world scenarios.

 The Capstone Examination is an opportunity for students to provide a theoretical account of their learnings from the program.
 Students will have a limited amount of time to complete the exam and will have to prove their understanding of key theoretical components covered in the program.

-Financial engineers pursue professional roles such as quantitative researchers, quantitative developers, quantitative traders, algorithmic traders, and portfolio managers for financial institutions.
+Financial engineers typically pursue professional careers in quantitative research, quantitative development, quantitative trading, algorithmic trading, and portfolio management for financial institutions.

-We believe location shouldn’t be a barrier to education.
-We use a web platform so students can complete their entire degree online from anywhere in the world, at any hour of the day.
+We believe location should not be a barrier to education.
+Students use our web platform to complete their entire degree online from anywhere in the world, at any hour of the day.

 Wherever you are, join a community of diverse students and educators at the forefront of financial engineering.

 Our students are career-driven, computer-savvy quantitative thinkers.
-They have fully completed a bachelor’s degree or an equivalent 4-year degree and are interested in a future in financial engineering.
+They have fully completed a bachelor’s degree and are interested in a future in financial engineering.

-They come from a wide range of countries and have diverse backgrounds.
+Students come from a wide range of countries and have diverse backgrounds.
 They want to advance their career and seek life-changing education.
 They are persistent, resilient, and committed to meeting the demands of our rigorous program and to mastering advanced concepts.
 They understand the value of collaborative work and value sharing knowledge as much as acquiring it.

 WorldQuant University weighs several factors in evaluating applicants.
 Academic records are prioritized, but we also consider professional work experience, professional references, civic leadership, and extracurricular activities.